iankressin/simple-chain-indexer/README.md

 This repo tries to undestand the behavior of EOA on various EVM chains regarding the execution of batches of trasactions.
 The `Analyzer` generates the following data:
-- Average amount of transactions executed by a single wallet in a given time frame and the
+- Average amount of transactions executed by a single wallet in a given time frame
 - [Mode](https://en.wikipedia.org/wiki/Mode_(statistics)) of batches of transactions
 - Most used contracts by chain